 Once you’ve purchased Bitcoin, the next crucial step is to ensure its secure storage.
-This is where cryptocurrency wallets come into play.
+This is where crypto wallets come into play.
 There are two main types of wallets: hot wallets and cold wallets.

 Hot wallets are digital wallets that are connected to the internet.
 Because of their internet connectivity, hot wallets provide quick and easy access to your Bitcoin, making them convenient for daily transactions and trading.
 They come in different forms:

-- Online Wallets: These are web-based wallets that can be accessed from any internet-connected device.
+- Online wallets: These are web-based wallets that can be accessed from any internet-connected device.
 They are often provided by crypto exchanges.
 Examples include wallets from Coinbase and Binance.

-- Mobile Wallets: These are apps downloaded onto your smartphone.
+- Mobile wallets: These are apps downloaded onto your smartphone.
 They are handy, as they allow you to send and receive Bitcoin by scanning a QR code.
 Examples include Mycelium and BRD.

-- Desktop Wallets: These are software applications downloaded and installed on a personal computer.
+- Desktop wallets: These are software applications downloaded and installed on a personal computer.
 They offer more robust security features than online and mobile wallets but are still susceptible to malware and hacking attempts.
 Examples include Electrum and Exodus.

 While hot wallets offer convenience, they are vulnerable to online security threats like hacking and phishing.
 Therefore, they are ideal for storing small amounts of Bitcoin or for those frequently transacting with Bitcoin.